-Site boundary Land Use East Approximately 200 m to the northeast is a cluster of residential developments.
-The surrounding land to the east (within 1 km), is predominately residential and commercial.
+Site boundary Land Use North The surrounding land to the north (within 500 m) is predominantly industrial, with more residential and commercial mixed land use beyond this (within 1 km).
+Located immediately north of the site is the Jamestown Business Park hosting several light industrial business units including Proline Architectural Hardware, Lanz Stationary and Name Plate printing.
+Located 320 m north of the site lie two large diesel storage tanks of the Inchicore Railway Works.
+East Approximately 400 m to the northeast is a cluster of residential developments.
+The surrounding land to the east (within1 km), is predominately residential and commercial.
 Commercial buildings include hotels, shops, restaurants and bars.
-An Applegreen service station is located approximately 500 m to the east of the site.
-Approximately 500 m east of the site the River Camac intersects with the Grand Canal below Blackhorse Bridge.
+An Applegreen service station is located approximately 1 km to the east of the site.
+Approximately 800 m east of the site the River Camac intersects with the Grand Canal below Blackhorse Bridge.
 South The surrounding land use to the south (within a 1 km) is predominantly residential and commercial.
 The Grand Canal bounds the southern edge of the site and beyond this are artificial surfaced playing fields and houses/apartments with and without gardens.
-West Approximately 300 m east of the site, adjacent to Jamestown Business Park, is the ESB Networks Transformer Compound with three substations (Inchicore 10kV Substation, Inchicore 220 kV Substation, 22 kV GIS Substation).
+West Approximately 240 m east of the site, adjacent to Jamestown Business Park, is the ESB Networks Transformer Compound with three substations (Inchicore 10kV Substation, Inchicore 220 kV Substation, 22 kV GIS Substation).
 Located approx. 600 m northwest of the site is the Allied Industrial Estate and the Westlink Industrial Estate.